 Call for Speakers

 Have inspiration to share?
 An idea that could change the Jewish community as we know it?
-ELI Talks is looking for "inspired Jewish ideas" to capture at its next round of production (set to be held in Chicago in May, 2016 - exact dates are TBD) and share with the world.
+ELI Talks is looking for "inspired Jewish ideas" to capture at its next round of production (set to be held in Cleveland January 2017) and share with the world.

 If you think your idea fits the bill, submit it here!
-Submissions will be accepted through January 22nd, 2016 (extended from Jan.
-15th).
+Submissions will be accepted through AUGUST 7, 2016.
 Late submissions will be considered at the discretion of the ELI Talks team.
-Speakers will be notified by early February as to the status of their submissions.
+Speakers will be notified by the end of August as to the status of their submissions.